jimmy-vo/RrcNews/README.md

 * Deployed by MyPhpAdmin and XAMPP.
 * Using Ajax on registration page for available usernames.
 * Cookies or Sessions
-* Implemented validation rules that are used on the data provided when creating and updating pages
+* Implemented validation rules that are used on the data provided when creating and updating pages.
 * Sanitized and validated the numericality of all ids retrieved from GET or POST parameters used in SQL queries.
 * Sanitized all strings retrieved from GET or POST parameters to prevent HTML injection attacks.
 ```